Preparing for College: Guiding Your Students Through Financial Aid Options & FAFSA

 Communicate Regularly About College Planning and Financial Aid

-There are a lot of comprehensive guides out there for students, families, and counselors alike.
-U.S. News created an easy-to-follow handbook that helps readers understand the steps and timelines for applications and financial aid.
+Luckily, there are many comprehensive guides out there for students, families, and counselors alike.
+U.S. News publishes a yearly easy-to-follow handbook to help readers understand the steps and timelines for applications and financial aid.
 The Best Schools, a website that provides in-depth rankings of programs and universities, not only offers steps for applying to college, but also suggests questions and activities to help students prioritize deciding factors when selecting a school.

-Besides offering Tier I support, counselors are meeting with students one-on-one to discuss goals and walk through vital application steps, such as requesting recommendation letters and transcripts
+• Hosting one-on-one meetings.
+Meet one-on-one with students to discuss goals and walk through vital application steps, such as requesting recommendation letters and track important deliverables

 Counselors also have the responsibility of communicating these expectations with families.
 By hosting virtual coffee chats and evening Q&As, as well as sending out informational newsletters, educators can help distribute resources surrounding college and financial aid applications.
 This onboarding of families is incredibly important, as it creates a web of support for students navigating through an exciting yet stressful time in their lives.

-Application stress is a real thing; it’s hard for seniors to manage future planning, regular school work, sports, extra curriculars, and a social life at the same time.
-Therefore, it’s imperative that students are not only warned about these potential feelings, but are also provided a list of suggestions to help them combat this specific anxiety.
+Application stress is a real thing; it’s hard for seniors to manage future planning, regular school work, sports, extracurriculars, and a social life at the same time.
+Therefore, it’s imperative that you warn students about these potential feelings and provide them with a list of suggestions to help them combat this specific anxiety.

 Similarly, counselors should equip families with ways to help their teen navigate the pressures of college applications.
 By using evidence-based strategies at home, parents can help their child develop appropriate coping strategies that improve self-regulation.